Categorical Data

 Note

-As of XGBoost 1.6, the feature is experimental and has limited features
+As of XGBoost 1.6, the feature is experimental and has limited features.
+Only the Python package is fully supported.

-Starting from version 1.5, XGBoost has experimental support for categorical data available
+Starting from version 1.5, the XGBoost Python package has experimental support for

-partitioning or onehot encoding is used.
-For partition-based splits, the splits are
+depending on whether partitioning or onehot encoding is used.
+For partition-based splits,

-in one feature.
-If onehot encoding is used instead, then the split is defined as
+of categories in one feature.
+If onehot encoding is used instead, then the split is

 Training with scikit-learn Interface